Uralkali CEO moved to house arrest in Belarus - lawyer

 Vladislav Baumgertner was detained while visiting Belarus on August 26, about a month after Uralkali withdrew from a marketing alliance with state-owned miner Belaruskali, an important source of income for Belarus.

-He has since been held in a KGB prison in Minsk and could face up to 10 years in jail on charges of abuse of office.
+He has been held in a KGB prison in Minsk for a month and could face up to 10 years in jail on charges of abuse of office.

 "He was transferred to house arrest yesterday," Dmitry Goryachko, Baumgertner's lawyer, told Reuters.